-In February 2019, Joel received 1st Prize in the 7th Edition of Île de Créations Composition Competition, with his piece Ripped Tapestry, which was subsequently performed several times by Orchestre national d’Île de France, conducted by Antony Hermus, including once at Philharmonie de Paris.
-Joel is currently writing a new 10-minute commission for the London Symphony Orchestra to be premiered in 2020/21 at the Barbican, London, following the Panufnik Scheme 2018.
-Recently, Massahumu (co-written with four other Finnish composers) received it’s premiere by the Finnish National Opera orchestra and chorus, conducted by Esa-Pekka Salonen.
-The piece was commissioned for Salonen’s 60th birthday concert, opening the Helsinki Festival.
+In February 2019, Joel received 1st Prize in the 7th Edition of Île de Créations Composition Competition, with his piece Ripped Tapestry, which was subsequently performed several times by Orchestre national d’Île de France, conducted by Antony Hermus, including at Philharmonie de Paris.
+Following this, a 30-minute Composer Portrait of Joel was broadcast on France Musique.
+Ripped Tapestry received its Finnish premiere by Jyväskylä Sinfonia, conducted by Ruut Kiiski in September 2021.

-Previously, Stonewalls for chamber orchestra was premiered by Royal Northern Sinfonia, conducted by Lars Vogt and it was subsequently awarded 3rd prize in their 2017 Composition Competition.
+In 2017 Stonewalls for chamber orchestra was premiered by Royal Northern Sinfonia, conducted by Lars Vogt and subsequently awarded 3rd prize in their 2017 Composition Competition.
 Cantus for orchestra received its premiere by the RCM Philharmonic under the baton of Martin André, as the winner of the RCM Concerto Competition.
-Cantus also received second performance by Bergen Philharmonic Youth Orchestra conducted by Kjell Seim at UNM Festival 2018. at Grieghallen in Bergen (Norway).
-Joel participated in the Britten-Pears Young Artist Programme Composition Course 2017 which culminated into a performance at Aldeburgh Festival 2018.
+Cantus also received a second performance by Bergen Philharmonic Youth Orchestra conducted by Kjell Seim at UNM Festival 2018 at Grieghallen in Bergen.
+Joel participated in the Britten-Pears Young Artist Programme Composition Course 2017 which culminated into a performance of Tumma at Aldeburgh Festival 2018.

 Joel Jarventausta’s tracks